mjj29/streaminganalytics-github-sync/README.md

 - Watch for updates to EPL apps going forward and write any changes / remove any deleted EPL apps from the GitHub repository
 - Watch for new commits to the GitHub repository and make any changes to match in EPL apps

+Note that the github repository will need to already exist and be initialized.

 You can use this to implement the following use cases and more:

 - Backup your EPL apps to GitHub, with tracked changes